November 7th - Pomona, California -

 alleged assassin, Lee Harvey Oswald sat on November 22nd 1963 and took the life of President John F. Kennedy.
 We have both seen numerous movies and

-seem so much more real than reading about in history class.
-We were able to see the window that Oswald sat in recreated to how it was that day with boxes of
+place made it seem so much more real than reading it in history class, especially since it was quite a few years before our time.
+We were able to see the window

-schoolbooks all around the assassin's perch.
-It of course was blocked off by glass to preserve the museum, but we were able to look at the view down to the
+that Oswald sat in recreated to how it was that day with boxes of schoolbooks all around the alleged assassin's perch.
+It of course was blocked off by glass to

-plaza and Grassy Knoll from another window just a mere 6 feet away.
-We walked up and down the plaza about a dozen times imagining what it must have been
+supposed to take pictures, but how could we leave without sharing it with you?
+We walked up and down the plaza about a dozen times imagining what it must

 This weekends adventures brought new meaning and quite a bit of understanding we must say to the phrase - Get in, sit down, strap in and hold on, or should I